By Kaleigh Kopacz, Endicott Junior Every year 15,700 Americans die from homicide. 43,400 die from motor vehicle accidents. There is… read more

 On Monday, May 16, the eight members of the first Endicott MFA and MA cohort assembled, somewhat anxiously, for the final critique of the semester-long ID515 Concentration Option Studio Project.

 A number of guests attended to support the eight members with their comments and to celebrate together, including: Mary Huegel, V.P. & Dean of the School of Graduate and Professional Studies; Professor Barbara Maier; Kevin Renz, Associate Dean of Interior Design & Sustainable Design; Associate Professor Andrew Brody; Assistant Professor Robert Anderson; Robert Augustine, Adjunct Faculty; Kathy Moore, Visual Arts Coordinator; Kristin Solias, Adjunct Faculty; and John Hale, architect and owner of Hale Design Studio.

 Just before graduation, our visiting international students shared presentations of their time here at Endicott.
-It was amazing to see not only the work put into these presentations, but also the evidence of wonderful times they’ve had while in the United States.
-We’re sad to see them go!
-You can see a few examples … Read more
+It was amazing to see… read more